-Next stop on your Croatian road trip is the city of Rovinj, located on an egg-shaped headland along the western coast of the Istrian peninsula.
+Next stop on your Croatia road trip is the city of Rovinj, located on an egg-shaped headland along the western coast of the Istrian peninsula.

 Once an old fishing town, Rovinj today is immensely charming, with its historic city centre and tangle of quaint cobbled streets attracting visitors year after year.

 Like Trogir, Rovinj does not have loads of museums, historic sites or tourist attractions - and that's exactly where its charm lies.